 If you’re planning an upgrade to Lawson v10, here are 5 critical reasons you should implement Lawson Security first.

-- The CHECKLS flag can be triggered (flipped from NO to YES) in 9.01, but is ignored in 10.
-That means in 9.01 the client can utilize the flag in testing to validate security, making it an absolute best practice to implement role-based security in 9.01 prior to upgrading to 10.
+1. The CheckLS flag can be triggered (flipped from no to yes) in 9.01 but is ignored in 10.
+That means the client can utilize the flag in testing to validate security in 9.01, making it an absolute best practice to implement role-based security in 9.01 prior to upgrading to 10.

-- The use of two user IDs in LAUA is typically to allow management of the EMSS and core user relationship.
+2. The use of two user IDs in LAUA typically allows management of the EMSS and core user relationship.
 This relationship can be redeveloped into one ID in role-based security, using the relationship to the employee identity.

-- If your developers use Infor delivered global variables to secure the company/process level relationship, it will interfere with EMSS and RQC security.
+3. If your developers use Infor-delivered global variables to secure the company/process level relationship, it will interfere with EMSS and RQC security.
 The code must be written with local variables.

-- In the event that GHR or LTM is in the roadmap for your company’s future, having role-based security in place gives you time to learn Landmark security.
-Landmark security is an Infor delivered product that should not be modified, and must be understood before undertaking a GHR or LTM implementation.
+4. In the event that Global HR or LTM is on the roadmap for your company’s future, having role-based security in place gives you time to learn Landmark security.
+Landmark security is an Infor-delivered product that should not be modified and must be understood before undertaking a GHR or LTM implementation.

-- Federation and security sync should be understood when upgrading to 10, in order to ensure the systems interface correctly.
+5. Federation and security sync should be understood when upgrading to v10 in order to ensure the systems interface correctly.

-As you can tell, implementing role-based security prior to upgrading to version 10 is much more than a best practice — it’s critical for both success and your own sanity.
+As you can tell, implementing role-based security prior to upgrading to Lawson v10 is much more than a best practice.
+It’s critical for both success and your own sanity.